Next milestone for the ESA-JAXA RAMSES mission

 Berlin, June 10, 2026

-A special moment at ILA Berlin: At the OHB booth, OHB Italia, a subsidiary of the technology and space group OHB SE, and Cosine Remote Sensing today sealed an important milestone for Europe’s planetary defense.
-Both companies signed the contract for the HAMLET hyperspectral camera, a key instrument for the ESA-JAXA RAMSES (Rapid Apophis Mission for Space Safety) mission.
-The mission will study the asteroid Apophis during its spectacularly close flyby of Earth in April 2029.
+A special moment at ILA Berlin: At the OHB booth, OHB Italia—part of the technology and space group OHB SE—and Cosine Remote Sensing today marked an important step forward for Europe’s planetary defence efforts.
+The two companies signed a contract for the hyperspectral camera HAMLET, a core instrument for the ESA–JAXA mission RAMSES (Rapid Apophis Mission for Space Safety).
+The mission will study the asteroid Apophis during its exceptionally close flyby of Earth in April 2029.

-Marco Fuchs, CEO of OHB SE, says: “Missions like RAMSES are a powerful demonstration of what European space technology is capable of.
-For the first time, the data from this camera will reveal in detail what Apophis is made of and how it behaves.
-The fact that we are so well on schedule with this mission is a testament to our team’s strong performance—and it makes me proud that we are making a concrete contribution to planetary defense.”
+“Missions like RAMSES clearly demonstrate what European spaceflight is capable of.
+The data from this camera will, for the first time, reveal in detail what Apophis is made of and how it behaves.
+The fact that we are on schedule is a strong team achievement—and I am proud that we are making a decisive contribution to planetary defence.”

 High-precision analysis with HAMLET

-HAMLET utilizes state-of-the-art European sensor technology: The hyperspectral camera, based on the successful HyperScout camera from the Hera mission, analyzes the surface of Apophis across numerous spectral bands in the near-infrared and short-wave infrared.
-In this way, it provides high-resolution data on the asteroid’s composition, structure, and physical properties.
+With HAMLET, cutting-edge European sensor technology will be deployed.
+The hyperspectral camera, based on the proven HyperScout instrument developed for the Hera mission, will analyse the surface of Apophis across numerous spectral bands in the near and short-wave infrared range.
+This will deliver high-resolution data on its composition, structure, and physical properties.

-This will make it possible for the first time to conduct a detailed mineralogical and geological study of an asteroid during a close flyby of Earth—a crucial step for research and planetary safety.
+For the first time, this will enable a detailed mineralogical and geological analysis of an asteroid during a close Earth flyby — an important step forward for both scientific research and planetary security.

 Media Contact: